lindbergryan04/RecipeRater_report/README.md

 |        18 |                  4.57944 |                        76 |
 |        19 |                  4.70668 |                        70 |
 |        20 |                  4.72231 |                        66 |

-We made a pivot table that took the mean and count of the 'avg_rating' column for every value of 'n_steps', which we used as our index.
-We were hoping to find some sort of pattern between the number of steps and rating.
-Maybe people tended to rate recipes higher that required less work?
-I probably would.
-Or maybe it was the opposite case that the more you put into it, the better the result?
-Nope.
-Score one for nihilism.
-We didn't see any clear trends in the 'avg_rating' mean, although it's hard to judge because of our distribution of recipe's 'n_steps' has the vast majority of it's contents between 5 steps and 10 steps, which leaves us with inconsistent standards for the 'avg_rating'.